ericlingit/pymilter/README.md

 Monitor postfix logs for errors: `less /var/log/mail.log`

 That's it.
-Incoming mail will cause the milter to print some things, and some email will be rejected (see the "header" method).
+Incoming mail will cause the milter to print some things.
 Edit and play.
 See spfmilter.py for a functional SPF milter, or see bms.py for an complex milter used in production.

 # Authors

 Jim Niemira (urmane@urmane.org) wrote the original C module and some quick and dirty python to use it.
 Stuart D. Gathman (stuart@gathman.org) took that kludge and added threading and context objects to it, wrote a proper OO wrapper (Milter.py) that handles attachments, did lots of testing, packaged it with distutils, and generally transformed it from a quick hack to a